 - Update application software and operating systems on a regular basis

-- For contact centres and businesses taking Cardholder Not Present (CNP) payments, ensure all transactions are secure and PCI compliant
+- For contact centers and businesses taking Cardholder Not Present (CNP) payments, ensure all transactions are secure and PCI compliant

 Before this Black Friday/Cyber Monday weekend, retailers must take extra steps to ensure customer data is protected and put consumers at ease so they can focus on finding the best deals instead of worrying about their sensitive payment details being stolen.
 For businesses that take payments over the phone, PCI Pal’s cloud based secure payment solutions can help by descoping your contact center from the requirements of PCI DSS so that customer data never reaches your environment and isn’t accessible to hackers.
 Contact us today to learn more and Happy Holidays!